Working with LOBs for application development requires that you understand LOB semantics and various techniques used with LOBs.

 BFILEs can persist beyond the end of a call to a shared server.
 In shared server sessions,

-BFILE operations will be bound to one shared server, they cannot migrate from one server to another.
+BFILE operations are bound to one shared server, they cannot migrate from one server to another.